ajarifi/hadron-roadmap/README.md

 The first step is to study the basic physics.

 ### Mathematical methods
-1. Mathematical methods for Physicist (Arfken, Weber & Harris)
+1. Mathematical Methods for Physicist (Arfken, Weber & Harris)

 ### Classical Mechanics
 1. Classical Dynamics of particle and system (Thornton & Marion)
 2. Classical Mechanics (Goldstein)